hannah8075/ETL-challenge/README.md

 Since we scraped all 377 dog breeds and their urls, but only extracted additional characteristics for 56 dog breeds, we decided to create 2 separate tables : dog_links (which includes the breed and url for all dog breeds listed on the dogtime webpage) and dog_traits (which includes the breed and star ratings for adaptability, all around friendliness, health and grooming needs, trainability, and physical needs).

-Code is provided to load all data into postgreSQL.
+**Note:** Code is provided to load all data into postgreSQL.
 However, we have also provided the csv outputs of the finalized dataframes in the Data folder if needed.

 ## Basic Steps
 To recreate the final database: